RichLin56/Camera-Calibration/README.md

 ### Extrinsic Stereo Camera Calibration
 For extrinsic stereo camera calibraton (determining the position of the cameras relative to each other) you can chose between two different methods.
 Settings for calibration are provided by a .json file inside the repository.
+The output directory contains the `stereo_camera_extrinsics.xml` file in which the calibration parameters are stored.
+Additionally, a visualization of the detected corners and a log file is also be stored in the output directory.

 #### Checkerboard

+ 1. Capture some images of your checkerboard with the camera you want to calibrate (`tip: for high-quality results, you'll need at least ten images of a 7-by-8 or larger chessboard (and that's only if you move the chessboard enough between images to obtain a "rich" set of views`)
+ 2. Setup the configuration file by opening: `path/to/Camera-Calibration/calib_checker.jsonc`
+ 3. Start script:

+        $ cd path/to/Camera-Calibration/
+        $ activate camcalib
+        $ python calib_checker.py

+ 4. Check script output which will be saved in `path/to/output_dir`(configured in config.jsonc)
+ 5. (Optional) restart script with improved settings

 #### ChArUco